nikolaosfragkoulis/Gaming/README.md

     We began with raw football data provided in CSV format stored in the football_datasets/ folder.

     ## Handling Different Encodings:
+    During initial testing, it was discovered that some CSV files used different character encodings.
-    Since CSV files can have various encodings, , we implemented a robust data ingestion process that attempts to read the CSV files using UTF-8, Latin-1, and Windows-1252 encodings to ensure all files are read correctly.
+    To address this, the data ingestion process was designed to attempt multiple encodings (UTF-8, Latin-1, and Windows-1252) to ensure that all files were read correctly..

+2. **Conversion to Parquet Format**

 ## Folder Structure